emibrahaj/swe302-resumecoverlettergen/README.md

 ### 3. Design the live preview — `src/components/figma/ResumePreview.tsx`
 Add a renderer function `T11` and register it in `TEMPLATE_MAP`.
-The renderer receives all CV data via the `d` prop. **Always iterate `d.sectionOrder` instead of hardcoding sections** — this is what makes drag-and-drop reordering work.
+The renderer receives all CV data via the `d` prop. **Always iterate `d.sectionOrder` instead of hardcoding sections**, this is what makes drag-and-drop reordering work.
 ```ts
 function T11({ d }: { d: CVData }) {